Stackclash/5e-vault/5. Mechanics/Bestiary/Ooze/Elder Oblex.md

 - "desc": "The oblex extrudes a piece of itself that assumes the appearance of one\
     \ Medium or smaller creature whose memories it has stolen.
 This simulacrum appears,\
     \ feels, and sounds exactly like the creature it impersonates, though it smells\
     \ faintly of sulfur.
-The oblex can impersonate dice: 2d6 + 1|avg|noform (2d6\
+The oblex can impersonate 2d6 + 1 different creatures, each\
-    \ + 1) different creatures, each one tethered to its body by a strand of slime\
+    \ one tethered to its body by a strand of slime that can extend up to 120 feet\
-    \ that can extend up to 120 feet away.
-The simulacrum is an extension of the oblex,\
+    \ away.
+The simulacrum is an extension of the oblex, meaning that the oblex occupies\
-    \ meaning that the oblex occupies its space and the simulacrum's space simultaneously.\
+    \ its space and the simulacrum's space simultaneously.
+The tether is immune to\
-    \ The tether is immune to damage, but it is severed if there is no opening at\
+    \ damage, but it is severed if there is no opening at least 1 inch wide between\
-    \ least 1 inch wide between the oblex and the simulacrum.
-The simulacrum disappears\
-    \ if the tether is severed."
+    \ the oblex and the simulacrum.
+The simulacrum disappears if the tether is severed."
   "name": "Sulfurous Impersonation"
 "source":
 - "MPMM"